hyperledger/besu-docs/docs/private-networks/how-to/configure/bootnodes.md

 Bootnodes and static nodes are parallel methods for finding peers.
 Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and static nodes.

-Besu attempts connection to all bootnodes once, at startup.
-Static nodes are different in that reconnection is attempted periodically if the connection fails or is lost.
+When connecting to bootnodes, Besu attempts to connect to all bootnodes at once, at startup.
+When connecting to static nodes, Besu attempts to reconnect periodically, if the connection fails or is lost.

 To find peers, configure one or more bootnodes.
 To configure a specific set of peer connections, use [static nodes](../../../public-networks/how-to/connect/static-nodes.md).